yieldthedog/yieldthedog.github.com/source/_posts/2012-04-01-developer-desktops.markdown

 published: false
 categories:
 ---
-Every developer is an individual.
-And so are the desktops.
-Although equipped  with more or less standardized workstations, mice and keyboards, the desktops become individual too.
+Work places are equipped with more or less standardized workstations, mice and keyboards.
+Since developers are quite individual the desktops become individual too.
 From crowded to clean, from playful to straight.

 This post gives a brief visual overview of developer desktops at the diamond:dogs group.